 Club Log is run as a free service, and is dependent upon volunteers who give their time freely.
 These volunteers are committed to making the service work well, both in terms of developing the software but also providing assistance via the Helpdesk.

-Club Log has a user base of around 40,000 users, and if each of those users were to email for help just once a decade, we'll need to handle 4,000 tickets per year, which is about 11 every day.
-We only have a very, very small pool of volunteers (around three).
+Club Log has a user base of around 45,000 users, and if each of those users were to email for help just once a decade, we'll need to handle 4,000 tickets per year, which is about 12 every day.
+However, we only have a very, very small pool of volunteers (around three).

 Most of our Helpdesk correspondence is very amiable and courteous.
 We appreciate that solving problems or addressing issues can be frustrating (especially when computers are involved) but even so, we usually manage to resolve each ticket with friendly support on both sides.
 We take pride in being methodical and thorough in the way we approach tickets, fixing any issues and helping out with the myriad range of problems that arise in the normal course of each day.